• スポットタイトル

 Otaru Canal

-The Otaru Canal was completed in Taisho 12 (1923), and because it was not a canal dug inland but was built by reclaiming the offshore area of the coast, its characteristic is that it is gently curved rather than straight.
-However, as times changed and after the war, due to the development of the port's wharf (futou) quay, its mission came to an end.
-In Showa 61 (1986), after a controversy spanning over ten years regarding its reclamation, a part of the canal was reclaimed, half of its width became a road, and it was reborn into its current form with a promenade and city gardens developed.
+The Otaru Canal was completed in 1923.
+It is characterized by its gentle curve rather than being a straight line, as it was built by reclaiming the area off the coast, not by digging inland.
+However, as times changed after the war, its mission came to an end with the development of the port's wharves.
+In 1986, after a dispute over reclamation that lasted for more than a decade, part of the canal was filled in.
+Half of its width became a road, and it was reborn into its current form with a promenade and landscaped gardens.

-The total length of the canal is 1140m, and its width is 20m for the part along the Prefectural Road Rinko Line, while the northern part (commonly known as: North Canal) remains 40m as it was originally.
-63 gas lamps are installed on the promenade, and the group of stone warehouses along the canal remain as they were at that time and are being reused as restaurants and so on.
-At dusk, as the gas lamps are lit, the group of stone warehouses are lit up, creating an atmosphere different from that of the daytime.
+The total length of the canal is 1140m.
+The width is 20m in the section along the Rinko Line prefectural road, while the northern part (commonly known as the North Canal) remains at its original 40m.
+There are 63 gas lamps installed along the promenade, and the stone warehouses along the canal have been preserved in their original state and are now reused as restaurants and other establishments.
+At dusk, the gas lamps are lit and the stone warehouses are illuminated, creating a different atmosphere from the daytime.

 Business Hours